spierala/blog-posts/mini-rx-comparison.md

 We can also handle race-conditions more easily within an Effect by using RxJS flattening operators (`switchMap`, `mergeMap`, etc.).

 #### MiniRx Feature Store
-MiniRx FeatureStore has Effects (https://mini-rx.io/docs/effects-for-feature-store).
+MiniRx `FeatureStore` has Effects (https://mini-rx.io/docs/effects-for-feature-store).
-Feature Store Effects have their equivalent in the Redux API: https://mini-rx.io/docs/effects
+Feature Store Effects have their equivalent in the Redux API of MiniRx: https://mini-rx.io/docs/effects

 #### Component Store
 Yes, there are Effects: https://ngrx.io/guide/component-store/effect